This article accompanies the Lesson 1 “Exit syscall” of LaurieWired in the ARM assembly tutorial.

 Set up the toolchain

-Launch a virtual machine with Graviton (ARM) core on Amazon Web Services (AWS).
+Launch a virtual machine with Graviton ARM64 core on Amazon Web Services (AWS).
 Install a 64-bit Linux on it and the gcc toolchain.
+On Ubuntu, run in shell

 The first assembly calling exit()